tinymovr/Tinymovr/docs/control/theory.rst

 Velocity Integrator Deadband
 ----------------------------

-Since firmware version 0.8.12, a configurable integrator deadband has been added.
-This is useful if you experience "hunting" where the rotor oscillates around the setpoint at standstill.
+The integrator deadband is a setting that is useful in minimizing the "hunting" phenomenon, where the rotor oscillates around the setpoint at standstill.
 This phenomenon is due to interaction of integrator windup and the non-linearities of cogging torque.
 The integrator deadband feature is only active in position control mode and disables the integrator term update within a configurable window around the position setpoint (the "deadband").

 Take a look at the :ref:`integrator-deadband` endpoint for specifics.